Students often have questions about what their Open Access course will involve and how much preparation is needed:

 Will there be any formal tests?

 Yes and no. There won’t be any formal tests during the 20 weeks of classes.
 Your tutor may run some informal tests in class to monitor your progress, but they will not be taken into account as formal evaluation.
 However, if you wish to take a test, you will be able to do so.
-A written assessment will take place in the first week after the university Easter Vacation, and an oral assessment will take place in the first two weeks after the university Easter Vacation.
-All written tests will take place from 5pm onwards.
-Your tutor will provide details on arrangements for the Oral assessments for Open Access students, this will be given by the end of Semester 2 at the latest.
+A written assessment will take place during May and an oral assessment will take place in the first 2 weeks after the University Easter vacation.
+Your tutor will provide details on arrangements for oral assessments, by the end of Semester 2 at the latest.

-If you wish to take the tests, there is a £30 fee.
-The deadline to apply for the test is Friday 15th February 2013.
+If you wish to take the tests there is a £25 fee.
+The deadline to apply for the test is Friday 14 February 2014.
 Your tutor will remind you in class in due course.

 How to find Languages for All when travelling by public transport?

 The Languages for All office is located in the Ashley building, (R17 in the red zone on the campus map), which is a two-minute walk from the Barber Institute.